JohanneJayde/Eagle-Adventures/README.md

 The client of this project had a hard time figuring out what the direction of the project was.
 As a result, it became a lot of the team having to constantly retool the app to include or exclude features and ideas.
 This removed time from making sure the app was bug-free.

 #### No Testing
 This is a major issue that I wish I could've addressed.
-There is not testing at all for this project.
+There is no testing at all for this project.
 The majority of it was testing using Console debugging and live testing.
 I should have done more research into how to test C# and Unity as it would've made my life 100% easier.

 ### Achievements

 #### Learning C#
 One of the interesting parts of this project was learning C#.
 Although it is similar to Java, it has a lot of differences.
 I found it enjoyable but also difficult.
 Concepts such as Properties and LINQ were very interesting to learn about and use.

 I also experimented with using lambda expressions and generics.
 One of the coolest things that I did was create a simplistic deserializer.
 I did this when I was reading about reflection and also about how the `Newtonsoft` JSON library worked.
-I made it so that the method `DeserializeObject<T>()` would take in a generic of type `T`.
+I made it so that the method `DeserializeObject<T>()` would take in a generic type `T`.
 It would get a list of properties of the type `T` and then iterate through them and create a list of `T` of deserialized objects.
 Although it wasn't perfect, it was very interesting to try and replicate already existing code to see how it really worked.

-As I have gotten more exposure to C#, it's cool to see how much I've changed when it's come to coding in it.
+As I have gotten more exposure to C#, it's cool to see how much I've changed when it comes to coding in it.

 #### Improving Object-Oriented Programming knowledge.
 This project helped me get better at my understanding of OOP.
 Because I didn't know if this project was going to be picked up again, I tried to make sure that I programmed it well.
 The most important thing I learned was to figure out how to slim the code down.